Category: Mental health

 I’m hoping that’s enough to take the edge off.

 I was leaning through the fence trying to get a picture when I heard two loud pops and was thrown back onto the ground.
 I was sure that I was being shot at.
 It felt like the bullets had hit my head.
 Surprised that I was able to run, I was nonetheless up and running as fast as I could, screaming “Help!
 Aaaaah!
 Help me!”.
 I 100% believed that I had been shot.
 When I was pretty sure that whoever had shot at me wasn’t following me, I searched for blood and couldn’t believe there wasn’t any.
 I was still pretty sure I was going to die.

 Have you been reading the news lately?
 Several women runners have been murdered this summer.
 At least one was shot in the back of the head.
 I don’t need to read these stories.

 Do you see that wire behind the fence in the picture?
 It’s electric.
 I didn’t know that.

-I had unwittingly electrocuted myself.
+I had unwittingly shocked myself.
+Twice.

 Very embarrassing in hindsight, but absolutely terrifying at the time.

 Lately I just can’t seem to shake a nagging feeling that there may be more to life than just running.